seveas/git-spindle/docs/github.rst

 .. describe:: git hub add-deploy-key [--read-only] <key>...

 Add a deploy key to a repository, which can be used to fetch and push data via ssh.
-Read-only keys acan only fetch.
+Read-only keys can only fetch.

 .. describe:: git hub remove-deploy-key <key>...